FAQs

 Can I be part of a Charter School and participate in your Academy classes?

-No. Charter Schools are public schools that prohibit religious instruction during school hours.
-While many people, including the leaders of Charter Schools, find ways around this prohibition, HCS believes it to be a violation of the intent and rules of the Charter to allow religious instruction when the law expressly forbids it.
-We have therefore elected to not participate or aid those in Charter schools to act contrary to the prohibition.
+2. Charter schools are public schools that prohibit religious instruction during school hours.
+While many people, including the leaders of charter schools, find ways around this prohibition, HCS believes it to be a violation of the intent and rules of the Charter to allow religious instruction when the law expressly forbids it.
+We have therefore elected to not participate or aid those in charter schools to act contrary to the prohibition.

 Education Code sections 47605(d) and 47605.6(e) are extremely explicit in stating that a charter school must be nonsectarian “in its programs, admission policies, employment practices, and all other operations.”